fox-1942/IndoorGMLEditor/README.md

 IndoorGML-Editor is a desktop Java application to edit and modify gml files based on the IndoorGMl schema.
 With this app you can import a gml file and represent it in 2D.
 You can create, modify or delete a cellspace and after then, you can export it to gml again.
-Unfortunately the application doesn't cover every part of the indoorGML schema.
-The example file is in the resource folder called
-"ISS1stFloor.xml".
-The application works only with similar structured files as "ISS1stFloor.xml".

 Requirements:

 -Java 8
 -Java IDE (IntelliJ, Eclipse or other)
 -Maven

 1. Download the source code form GitHub